 Is your freight time-sensitive?
 Typical intermodal transit is truckload transit, plus a day when the lane is within one railroad’s network.
 If the overall move requires shipment to interchange between multiple railroads, this can increase by another day or two.
 Longer delays due to track or ramp congestion, weather, track conditions are quite common.

 OPTIMIZE DRIVER CAPACITY

 The driver shortage has caused a crunch in capacity, specifically for long-distance road hauls.
-Intermodal utilizes the rail and local drayage carriers to complete long-haul moves reducing the dependence on over-the-road drivers.
+Also, intermodal utilizes the rail and local drayage carriers to complete long-haul moves reducing the dependence on over-the-road drivers.
 Intermodal transportation is a smart selection when cargo flow must be regular/recurring and in similar quantities.
 If your shipper sends out several of the same LTL shipment each month, it may be worth comparing costs and service levels to that of intermodal.

 Shippers can significantly reduce their carbon footprint by switching to intermodal shipping.
 Moving one ton of freight one mile via rail can reduce CO2 emissions by 83%.

 Intermodal shipping gives you access to more equipment and standardized transit schedules.
 Intermodal transportation tends to be safer and more secure for the cargo.
 There is no touch from the driver and container doors remain secured and out of reach during transit.
 Also, other than being on a fixed track, there are specific blocking and bracing requirements that ensure the product can’t shift in transit if followed correctly.